Dame Kelly Holmes opens up to Judy Murray about her extraordinary career in latest episode of Sky Sports' Driving Force

 It had taken Holmes quite a journey to reach her ultimate goal.
 It all started in 1970 when she was born to Pam, a British white female, who lived in Kent.

-Pam met Kelly's dad Mick when she was at the age of three or four and they married a few years later.
+Pam met Kelly's dad Mick when she was four and they married a few years later.
 Her brothers Kevin and Stuart came along and she only realised she was different to the rest of her family when the song 'Brown Girl in the Ring' by Boney M came out.

 "I thought I was special and I always had that attitude that being different meant good things, not negative, and I suppose I felt quite lucky that I had that perception that actually standing out is better than blending in," said Holmes.